 Quickstart

-The Lakera Red SDK (lakera-red-sdk) lets you run adversarial scans programmatically.
+The Check Point AI Red Teaming SDK (lakera-red-sdk) lets you run adversarial scans programmatically.
 Use it to integrate red teaming into CI/CD pipelines, test custom agent flows, or automate security assessments without the web UI.

 The SDK is outbound-only: your process pulls attack prompts from the Red API over HTTPS, so you don’t need to expose any inbound endpoints or open inbound firewall rules.
 See SDK Deployment for network requirements, proxy configuration, and runtime details.